williamtroup/Calendar.js/README.md

   2. Ctrl/Command + Shift + A:  Opens the Add Event dialog (if manual editing is enabled).
   3. Ctrl/Command + Shift + F:  Opens the search dialog.
   4. Ctrl/Command + Shift + E:  Opens the export events dialog.
-- Custom event groups (with configurable toggles).
+- Custom event groups (with configurable toggles via the side menu).
 - Browser notifications for events (modern browsers only).
 - Drop file support (allowing a file containing JSON, or an array of events, to be added).
 - DatePicker mode (just assign to the ID of an text input).